7NNS7/100-days-of-Data-Science-and-Code/README.md

 Commiting myself for 100 days of git, data science and code.<br/>
 I will work on Data Science, python scripts and personal projects for the next 100 days.

+# Day 48
+Worked on deploying Flask app on GCP and serverless framework in AWS.

 # Day 47
-Random articles on Data Science.
+Read random articles on Data Science.

 # Day 46
 Final Year Project